Legal and charitable status

 The current Articles came into effect on 1 August 2011.
-For reference, the previous version of Instrument and Articles of Government (with a note of the changes approved by the Privy Council) is available.
+For reference, the previous version of Instrument and Articles of Government (PDF, 229KB) (with a note of the changes approved by the Privy Council) is available.

 The members of the University's Board of Governors are also the Trustees of the University for the purposes of charity law.

 The University's relationship with Nottingham Trent Students' Union is governed by a Relationship Agreement (PDF, 577KB), which incorporates the Code of Practice required under Section 22(3) of the Education Act 1994.

 As part of its regulatory obligations, the University publishes its fully audited Financial Statements on an annual basis.